justuski/alx-repo-trial/0x01-git/README.md

-My second readme is changed
+My second readme is changed to something else